 DUP's Diane Dodds welcomes puberty blocker ban - saying they cause 'irreversible harm to children'

+DUP's Diane Dodds welcomes puberty blocker ban - Sinn Fein and SDLP silent

+Sinn Fein and the SDLP declined to comment on the ban when asked by the News Letter – while the UUP and Alliance don’t oppose their use and say decisions should be made on an individual basis.

-Puberty blockers, pause the natural physical changes which happen children during puberty – like breast development in girls or facial hair in boys.
-They effectively leave their physical development suspended.
+Puberty blockers pause the natural physical changes which happen to children during puberty – like breast development in girls or facial hair in boys, leaving their physical development suspended.

 The controversial drugs will now only be available to children as part of clinical research trials.

-DUP Health Spokesperson Diane Dodds said, “The lack of evidence about the safety and effectiveness of puberty blockers should make any decision to stop prescribing them an obvious one to take.
+Mrs Dodds said: “The lack of evidence about the safety and effectiveness of puberty blockers should make any decision to stop prescribing them an obvious one to take.
 There should be obvious wider concern about prescribing life-altering drugs which can cause irreversible change and harm to children.

 “It is notable that the decision in relation to puberty blockers is not moving against the tide, but is actually part of a much wider reappraisal by many countries of the use of these drugs.”